We are bringing here a compilation from Must Read Top 100 Hyperion Essbase Interview Questions.

 Essbase is a file-based database where the data is stored in PAG files of 2 GB each and grows sequentially.

 Absolutely no impact as UDA’s does not require additional storage space.

 12) What is the difference between UDA’s and Attribute dimensions?

-Attribute dimensions provides more flexibility than UDA’s.
-Attribute calculations dimensions which include five members with the default names sum, count, min, max and avg are automatically created for the attribute dimensions and are calculated dynamically.
+Attribute dimensions provide more flexibility than UDA’s.
+Attribute calculations dimensions which include five members with the default names sum, count, min, max, and avg are automatically created for the attribute dimensions and are calculated dynamically.

 13) What are rules files?

 It defines operations that Essbase performs on data values or on dimensions and members when it processes a data source.
 We use rules to map data values to an Essbase database or to map dimensions and members to an Essbase outline.

 14) Is it possible to have multiple databases in one single application?